Caregiver: Behavior changes

-Caregivers can help people understand and respond to changes in their behavior.

 Caregivers are recommended to help people find alternatives to using sleep medication when possible.
-Sleeping medications do not provide a lot of benefit to most people and have side effects including causing memory problems and confusion, increasing risk of blood clots, and causing weight gain.
 Caregivers can help people improve their sleep hygiene in other ways, such as getting regular exercise, keeping to a sleep schedule, and arranging for a quiet place to sleep.

 Caregivers are recommended to help people find alternatives to using appetite stimulants or food supplements high in food energy.
 These treatments are not proven to provide benefit over alternatives but they do increase the risk of various health problems.
 One alternative to using appetite stimulants is to provide social support, as many people are more comfortable eating when sharing a meal with others.
 People who have trouble eating may appreciate assisted feeding from their caregiver.
 Depending on the situation, a caregiver, patient, and physician may decide to forgo any dietary restrictions such as a low sodium diet and feed the person what they enjoy eating despite the health consequences if that seems preferable and more beneficial over using appetite stimulants.

-Elder abuse

-Elder abuse can include physical, emotional and financial abuse, domestic violence as well as neglect.
-Signs of elder abuse can include depression, unusual changes in behavior or appearance, bed sores, and unexplained bruises.
-It is important to talk with a doctor if there are any concerns that someone may be suffering from elder abuse.